Ľubomír Michalík: Portsmouth

 On 14 September 2012, Michalik signed for League One side Portsmouth on a one-month deal.
 Michalik scored on his Portsmouth debut in a 2–1 loss at Fratton Park against Swindon Town.
 In a televised match on Sky Sports against Sheffield United on 30 October 2012, Michalik made a mistake when he tackled Chris Porter in the penalty box, resulting a penalty to an opposition team and was converted by Nick Blackman, to make it 1–0 and the score stayed the same until full-time.
 After the match, Manager Michael Appleton says Michalik learned his lesson over his action.
 Despite this, Michalik continued to be in the regular first team and was released alongside four players on 15 January 2013, having decided not to renewed his contract.

 Kairat Almaty

 Shortly being released by Portsmouth, Michalik joined Kazakhstan side FC Kairat, where he will be joined by former national manager Vladimír Weiss.
-Michalík was released by Kairat following the completion of the 2014 season.
+Michalík was released by Kairat following the completion of the 2014 season, having won the 2014 Kazakhstan Cup with the club.

+Later career

+In January 2015, Michalík signed for Slovak First Football League club DAC Dunajská Streda on a two-and-a-half-year contract.
+He departed Dunajská Streda in summer 2017 at the end of his contract.

+Michalík signed for 2.
+Liga club Sereď on a one-year deal in July 2017.
+Sereď were promoted to the Slovak First Football League in his first season with the club.
+In August 2019, it was announced that he had left Sereď.

+He had a spell at Slovan Galanta before he re-signed for Sereď in January 2020.
+In December 2020, he extended his contract until the end of the 2020–21 season.
+He left Sereď and returned to Slovan Galanta in February 2022.

+In January 2024, he joined Slovak seventh-tier club OFK Matúškovo.